marina-haliem/Dynamic-RideSharing-Pooling-Simulator/README.md

 ## © CLAN Labs, Purdue.

 ## Please cite the following papers if using any part of the code:

+Marina Haliem, Vaneet Aggarwal, and Bharat K. Bhargava, "A Distributed Model-Free Ride-Sharing Approach for Joint Matching, Pricing, and Dispatching Using Deep Reinforcement Learning", EEE Transactions on Intelligent Transportation Systems. @ARTICLE{9507388, author={Haliem, Marina and Mani, Ganapathy and Aggarwal, Vaneet and Bhargava, Bharat}, journal={IEEE Transactions on Intelligent Transportation Systems}, title={A Distributed Model-Free Ride-Sharing Approach for Joint Matching, Pricing, and Dispatching Using Deep Reinforcement Learning}, year={2021}, pages={1-12}, doi={10.1109/TITS.2021.3096537}}

 Marina Haliem, Vaneet Aggarwal, and Bharat K. Bhargava, "Adapool:  An adaptive model-free ride-sharing approach for dispatching using deep reinforcement learning", In BuildSys’20. @inproceedings{HaliemAB20, author    = {Marina Haliem andvVaneet Aggarwal andvBharat K. Bhargava}, title = {AdaPool: An Adaptive Model-Free Ride-Sharing Approach for Dispatching using Deep Reinforcement Learning}, booktitle = {BuildSys '20: The 7th {ACM} International Conference on Systems for Energy Efficient Buildings, Cities, and Transportation, Virtual Event, Japan, November 18-20, 2020}, pages = {304--305}, publisher = {{ACM}}, year = {2020}, url = {https://doi.org/10.1145/3408308.3431114}, doi = {10.1145/3408308.3431114}}